Europe 2020 indicators - poverty and social exclusion

 - In 2016, 39.2 % of adults born in a country outside the EU and 24.5 % of those born in a different EU country than the reporting one were at risk of poverty or social exclusion.
 In comparison, for native residents, only 21.6 % of the population was at risk.

-- EU residents in rural areas were on average slightly more at risk of living in poverty or social exclusion than those living in urban areas (25.5 % compared with 23.6 %) in 2016.
+- EU residents in rural areas had on average a slightly higher rate of risk of poverty or social exclusion than those living in urban areas (25.5 % compared with 23.6 %) in 2016.

 The rate of risk of poverty or social exclusion in the EU has returned to around the 2008 level, yet progress remains limited

 In 2016, 118.0 million people, or 23.5 % of the EU population, were at risk of poverty or social exclusion.
-This means roughly one in four people in the EU experienced at least one of the following three forms of destitution: monetary poverty, severe material deprivation, or very low work household intensity.
+This means roughly one in four people in the EU experienced at least one of the following three forms of poverty: monetary poverty, severe material deprivation, or are living in a household with very low work intensity.
 Since 2012, the number of people at risk of poverty or social exclusion has fallen each year.
-However, the number is still higher than in 2008 (reference year for the Europe 2020 target).
+However, the number is still higher than in 2008, which is the reference year for the Europe 2020 target.

-The development of risk of poverty or social exclusion in the EU over the past decade has been marked by two turning points: 2009, after which the number of people at risk started to rise because of the delayed social effects of the economic crisis and in 2012, when this upward trend reversed.
-By 2016, the number of people at risk had fallen almost to the previous level of 2008 (see Figure 1).
+The rate of risk of poverty or social exclusion in the EU over the past decade has been marked by two turning points: in 2009, after which the number of people at risk started to rise because of the delayed social effects of the economic crisis and in 2012, when this upward trend reversed.
+By 2016, the number of people at risk had fallen almost to its 2008 level (see Figure 1).

 As Figure 2 shows, monetary poverty was the most widespread form of poverty in 2016, with 86.9 million people (17.3 % of the EU population) living at risk of poverty after social transfers.
 This was more than twice as many as those with very low work intensity (39.1 million people or 10.5 % of the EU population aged 0 to 59) and those suffering from severe material deprivation (37.8 million people or 7.5 % of the EU population).

 As shown in Figure 3, the three forms of poverty followed different trends between 2005 and 2016.
 While monetary poverty has been increasing gradually since 2005, the number of people affected by low work intensity has remained more or less constant.
-Since 2012 there has been a sharp decline in material deprivation, which was not only strong enough to counteract the increase in monetary poverty, but also led to an overall decrease of the poverty level (see Figure 1).
-This means that the reduction in material deprivation was the main driver behind the improvement in the headline indicator since 2012.
-As will be described later in the article, the decline in the amount of materially deprived people was mainly driven by improvements in a handful of countries.
+Since 2012 there has been a sharp decline in material deprivation, which was not only strong enough to counteract the rise in monetary poverty, but also led to an overall drop in the poverty level (see Figure 1).
+This means the reduction in material deprivation has been the main driver behind the headline indicator's improvement since 2012.
+As described later in the article, the decline in the amount of materially deprived people was mainly driven by improvements in a handful of countries.

-The number of people at risk of poverty or social exclusion has decreased in a little more than half of the Member States
+The number of people at risk of poverty or social exclusion has decreased in more than half of Member States

 Although on average 23.5 % of the EU population were at risk of poverty or social exclusion in 2016, the levels of individual countries varied widely, ranging from 13.3 % to 40.4 % (see Figure 4).
 A country’s socio-economic situation depends on many factors, but much of the current divergence in social outcomes are still a legacy of the economic and financial crisis, as seen in the European Commission’s February 2018 Quarterly Report on the Euro Area.
 That is to say, Member States linking flexibility in working arrangements with effective active labour market policies and adequate social protection weathered the crisis more successfully (for more information, see the European Commission's Annual Growth Survey 2018 and its Joint Employment Report 2018, and the article on ‘Employment’).

 To meet the overall EU target on risk of poverty and social exclusion, Member States have set their own national targets in their National Reform Programmes.
 As noted in the European Council conclusions from 17 June 2010, Member States are free to set their own targets based on the most appropriate indicators for their circumstances and priorities.
 In 23 countries the target is expressed as an absolute number of people to be lifted out of the risk of poverty or social exclusion or one or more of its sub-indicators (European Commission, 2015) .
-Out of these countries, the Czech Republic, Croatia, Poland and Romania had already reached their national poverty targets by 2016.
-On the other hand, the number of people at risk of poverty or social exclusion has risen since 2008 in eleven Member States, pushing them further away from their national targets.
+Of these countries, the Czech Republic, Croatia, Poland and Romania had already reached their national poverty targets by 2016.
+On the other hand, the number of people at risk of poverty or social exclusion has risen in 11 Member States since 2008, pushing them further away from their national targets.

-In 2016, 17.3 % of the EU population earned less than the poverty threshold, which is set at 60 % of their respective national median equivalised disposable income.
+In 2016, 17.3 % of the EU population earned less than the poverty threshold, which is set at 60 % of the national median equivalised disposable income in the country in which they live.
 This represents a slight increase compared with 2010, when 16.5 % fell below this threshold (see Figure 5).
 Most countries also experienced growth in the number of people below the monetary poverty line, regardless of whether they had low or high levels to begin with.

 Compared with the main economies worldwide, the EU average share of people at risk of monetary poverty at 17.3 % is low, despite increases since 2008.
 In most non-EU OECD countries, this value is roughly between 20 % and 25 % (see Figure 6).
 Commonwealth countries in the OECD outside the EU as well as Asian OECD countries including Russia are at the bottom end of this range, while monetary poverty is more prevalent in the Latin American OECD countries as well as the United States, Turkey and Israel.
 Conversely, the EFTA States and OECD Members Norway and Switzerland have poverty rates lower than the EU average but higher than the EU Member States with the lowest shares.

-To reduce the risk of poverty or social exclusion of their populations, governments provide social security in the form of social transfers, such as unemployment benefits or family-related benefits, among others.
+To reduce the risk of poverty or social exclusion within their populations, governments provide social security in the form of social transfers, such as unemployment benefits or family-related benefits, among others.
 The effectiveness of monetary social provision can be evaluated by comparing the at-risk-of-poverty rate before and after social transfers (see Figure 7).
 In the EU, social transfers reduced the share of people at risk of poverty by 8.6 percentage points in 2016, from 25.9 % to 17.3 %.
-However, the extent to which Member States were able to reduce this rate through social transfers varied greatly.
+However, the extent to which this was achieved at Member State level varied greatly.
 For example, the share of risk of poverty before social transfers was similar in Finland and Romania.
 While in Finland social transfers decreased the share of monetary poor to the second lowest value among all Member States, Romania accounted for the highest share of people living in monetary poverty after social transfers.